-Divorce and Finanaces Attorney Monmouth and Ocean County NJ
+Divorce and Finances Attorney Monmouth and Ocean County NJ

 Finance related issues are often unavoidable when divorcing your spouse.
 Allow our qualified Divorce and Family Law Team to support you through the process.
 Give us a call at our Brick or Sea Girt location today.

-Emotionally, divorce is one of the hardest challenges most of us will ever face.
-But separating from a partner isn’t just tough on our emotions and mental health, it can also pose all sorts of problems when it comes to our finances.
+Emotionally, divorce is one of the most demanding challenges most of us will ever face.
+But separating from a partner isn’t just tough on our emotions and mental health; it can also pose all sorts of problems regarding our finances.

 Finances can be hard hit by the cost of legal advice and filing fees.
 It varies by state, but on average, getting divorced in the U.S. costs approximately $15,000.
 When you add to that the cost of obtaining and moving into separate housing and surviving on a single income, it can be very challenging.